 The plant reduces pasture productivity by competing for light, moisture and nutrients with desired species.

 When Paterson's curse displaces legumes in a pasture, nitrogen fixation is reduced and soil fertility declines unless fertiliser is applied.

 In dairy areas, the stiff bristles on the plant irritate the udders of cows.In subterranean clover seed crops, Paterson's curse seeds are difficult to separate in the cleaning process, therefore reducing crop quality.

-Spread prevention, biological control and changes in land use practices may also support Paterson's curse managment after implementing the prescribed measures above.
+Spread prevention, biological control and changes in land use practices may also support Paterson's curse management after implementing the prescribed measures.